chandanvars/jmeter-mcp-server/README.md

 ## 🌟 Overview

-The JMeter MCP Server is a comprehensive testing solution that integrates with MCP-compatible clients (like Claude Desktop, VS Code) to generate sophisticated JMeter test plans.
+The JMeter MCP Server (`jmeter-generator` v1.0.0) is a comprehensive testing solution that integrates with MCP-compatible clients (like Claude Desktop, VS Code) to generate sophisticated JMeter test plans.
 It combines traditional performance testing with modern automation to create production-ready test scripts with minimal effort.

+**Key Capabilities:**
+- 🚀 5 powerful tools for test generation (including new prompt execution)
+- 🔄 Dual transport modes: Stdio (local) and HTTP/SSE (remote)
+- 🧠 Intelligent scenario validation and auto-correction
+- 📝 **NEW: Prompt-based workflow** for better control and review
+- 📊 Automatic JMX and CSV file generation
+- 🔗 OpenAPI/Swagger schema integration
+- 🌐 Natural language UI flow parsing

+## 🆕 NEW: Prompt-Based Workflow

+The JMeter MCP Server now uses a **two-step approach** for generating test files:

+### Step 1: Generate Test Prompt
+Use any of the generation tools (`generate_jmeter_script`, `generate_ui_flow_script`, `generate_from_api_schema`) to create a structured prompt file at `.github/prompts/jmx_prompt.prompt.md`.

+### Step 2: Execute Prompt to Generate JMX
+Use the `execute_jmx_prompt` tool or the `@workspace /jmx_prompt` command in Copilot Chat to generate the actual JMX file in the `output` folder.

+**Benefits:**
+- ✅ Review test specifications before generation
+- ✅ Modify prompts to customize tests
+- ✅ Better control over the generation process
+- ✅ Leverage Copilot Chat for JMX generation

+**📖 See [PROMPT_WORKFLOW.md](PROMPT_WORKFLOW.md) for detailed documentation**

 ## 🔧 NEW: Scenario Validator

-**Advanced Auto-Correction Technology** - The built-in Scenario Validator automatically fixes and enhances any UI flow description, ensuring reliable JMX generation from any input:
+**Advanced Auto-Correction Technology** - The built-in Scenario Validator (`src/validators/scenarioValidator.js`) automatically fixes and enhances any UI flow description, ensuring reliable JMX generation from any input:

 ✅ **Smart Typo Correction**: Fixes common misspellings ("loggin" → "login", "clik" → "click")
 ✅ **Flow Enhancement**: Expands minimal descriptions ("login" → complete login flow)